Potential fourth victim of serial killer found in Tampa

 Related: Grieving Dad: Find Shooter Stalking Tampa Residents

 Police have released video of a person of interest running during the night of the first murder.
-Although he is not thought to be a suspect, officials believe the person of interest might have been within range of the murder.
+Although he is not thought to be a suspect, officials believe the man might have been within range of the murder.

 "We believe he may have seen something or heard something that could assist us in this investigation," Dugan said on Oct.
 26.

-Currently, authorities are offering a $41,000 reward for anyone who has information leading to the arrest of a suspect.
+Authorities are offering a $41,000 reward for anyone who has information leading to an arrest.